IvoryThunder83/Lendr-marketplace/README.md

 ### <a id="Software"></a>Software
 _Identify and describe the software to be used in your App._
 Describe the tech stack used for the application

-* Ruby on Rails - framework.
+Ruby on Rails – Our application framework.
-* Ruby - programming language.
+Ruby  - Programming Language.
-* CSS (SASS) - styling.
-* HTML - semantic.
+HTML – Mark-up language for creating our views.
+CSS (SASS) – Style sheet language used for styling our application.
+Heroku PostgreSQL – our managed SQL database service provided directly by Heroku.
+Devise – Authentication gem for our users.
+DotEnv Gem - To load environment variables on startup of your application Stripe – API suite for processing payments
+AWS3 – Cloud-based storage solution for housing our images.

 ### <a id="Architecture"></a>Architecture
 Describe the architecture of your App.